Football Manager Guide to Staff Attributes and Non-Playing Tendencies

 As mentioned earlier in our guide on how to find the best coaches, three mental attributes determines the star rating and the quality of coaching, either it’s a more general approach to several working areas or one specific training area.
 These three mental attributes are determination, level of discipline and motivation, which determines most of a backroom staff’s quality in coaching.
 Below you’ll find more about what these means for the staff’s.

-A good coach with high determination will look to take coaching courses to improve and have better possibilities to succeed.
+A good coach with high determination will look to take coaching courses to improve himself, and will have better possibilities to succeed.
 The level of determination will also influence his mental drive to work in the best leagues in the football world as he often has the desire and ambitions to work with the best players.
 It’s not an coaching attribute that determines his quality of improving a player’s mental approach to the game.

 Determination is linked to level of discipline and motivation, as these three attributes is vital for the level of coaching stars.

-Level of Discipline – the coaches likely level of approach; strict -> relaxed.
-A high ratings in level of discipline will mean they are a strict coach, while the opposite means they are more relaxed.
-A strict coach will take up a harder line something that may result in both quicker and better results, but may easily upset the players, which lowers their morale and eventually stresses them out.
 Level of Discipline is tied to staff attribute mental, as a strict coach needs good level of mental attribute to make sure he can act and observe the level of stress and increase/decrease his strictness to keep the players happiness and preserve good morale.

-Motivating – Ability to motivate the players before match and in every-day circumstances.
+This is linked to an individual’s ability to motivate the players before match and in every-day circumstances.
 High motivation will allow the coach to suitably pump his players up not only for a big match, but also in a every-day sense; keeping a squad motivated towards achieving their goals.
 In regard to training, a coach with high motivation will influence the players work rate and affect their determination to play better, train harder and do better.
 The players will take training and matches more seriously and not slack off.